almin/almin/docs/todomvc/README.md

 todoList.addTodo(todoItem);
 ```

-But, How to store instance of domain as persistence.
+But, How to store instance of domain(`TodoList`) as persistence.

 We want to introduce **Repository* object.
 Repository store domain model for perpetuation.

-In the case, repository store domain object into memory database.
+In the case, repository store domain model into memory database.

 Repository is simple class that has these feature: